6th Battalion, Essex Regiment: 64th (Essex Regiment) Searchlight Regiment

 By August 1940, the regiment had transferred from 41 to 40 AA Bde, which had the role of defending airfields in Eastern England during the Battle of Britain and The Blitz.

-A newly formed 512 S/L Bty was regiment with 64 S/L Rgt on 10 December 1940, but 10 days later was ordered to join a new 84 S/L Rgt instead.
-At the beginning of 1941, 64 S/L Rgt sent a cadre of experienced officers and men to 237 S/L Training Rgt at Holywood, Northern Ireland, where on 12 January they formed 543 S/L Bty with recruits mainly from Manchester.
+The newly formed 512 S/L Bty was regimented with 64 S/L Rgt on 10 December 1940, but 10 days later was ordered to join the new 84 S/L Rgt instead.
+At the beginning of 1941, 64 S/L Rgt sent a cadre of experienced officers and men to 237 S/L Training Rgt at Holywood, Northern Ireland, where, on 12 January, they formed 543 S/L Bty with recruits mainly from Manchester.
 This battery then formed part of 89th S/L Rgt until December 1941, when it moved to Kent, later joining 33rd (St Pancras) S/L Rgt.

 The regiment remained with 40 AA Bde in 2 AA Division (later 5 AA Group when the AA Divisions were disbanded at the end of September 1942) until August 1943 when it joined 31 AA Bde in 5 AA Group, and then moved to 50 AA Bde in the same Group by March 1944.
 On 1 June 1944, the regiment was joined by E Troop of 398 S/L Bty from 49th (The West Yorkshire Regiment) S/L Rgt, which became E Trp of 441 S/L Bty.

 By the end of 1944, the German Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted and the War Office began reorganising surplus AA units in the UK into infantry battalions for duties in the rear areas.
 Meanwhile, 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
 In January 1945, the War Office accelerated the conversion of surplus artillery into infantry units, primarily for line of communication and occupation duties, thereby releasing trained infantry for frontline service.
 64th S/L Regiment was selected for conversion on 23 January 1945, and redesignated 639 (Essex Regiment) Infantry Regiment, RA, with five 'batteries' designated A to E.

 639 Regiment joined 305 Infantry Bde (itself converted from an AA Bde).
 After infantry training, including a short period attached to 55th (West Lancashire) Infantry Division, 305 Bde came under the orders of 21st Army Group on 18 April 1945, and landed on the Continent two days later.
 639 (Essex) Rgt passed into suspended animation on 31 October 1945.